Frank Schuster (music patron): Biography

 He was also a patron of Gabriel Fauré, and was responsible for introducing Fauré and Elgar to each other.

 One of the stories retold by The Spectator when it moved into 22 Queen Street in 2007:

 Boult liked to tell of how Schuster's sense of humour landed him in trouble with the ballad-singer Kennerley Rumford, with whom he had been at school.
-Joining in the craze for bicycling — embraced by both Elgar and Mahler — they went out for a ride and Rumford said he had decided to give his bicycle a name.
+Joining in the craze for bicycling — embraced by both Elgar and Mahler — they went out for a ride, and Rumford said he had decided to give his bicycle a name.
 'I shall call it Santley (a famous baritone) because it is a Singer.'
 Schuster retorted, 'I will call mine Clara Butt because it isn't.'
 He was aware the joke fell flat and realised why a few weeks later when he read the announcement of the engagement between Rumford and Miss Butt."

 He died at Hove Lawn, Cromwell Road, Hove, on 26 December 1927 following an operation.
 In their obituary section The Times a few days later published two lengthy letters written by friends.
 He ensured Elgar's old age would be provided for by leaving him £7,000 in his will.
-The portion of "The Hut" known as Long White Cloud (the Maori name for New Zealand) was sold on the death of Schuster's heir and became the childhood home of Stirling Moss.
+Schuster left the bulk of his fortune to Leslie 'Anzie' Wylde, a handsome and good-natured New Zealand soldier whom he met in World War I, and made his chauffeur.
+When Wylde later married, Schuster extended extensions to his Thames-side house to accommodate the couple, and renamed it Long White Cloud (the Maori name for New Zealand).
+Sold after Wylde's death, it became the childhood home of Stirling Moss.